-After a high-G-force ride to the role as director of global strategy for Nike’s multibillion-dollar retail arm, Portland native Ian McMilan enrolled as a Sloan Fellow in Stanford’s one-year MSx Program.
+After a high-G-force ride to the role as director of global strategy for Nike’s multibillion-dollar retail arm, Portland native Ian McMilan enrolled in Stanford’s one-year MSx Program.
 Now 32, the former Division I football player for Princeton University and the University of Washington arrived on campus with an open mind, a creative spirit, and longtime dream to become a part of Stanford’s entrepreneurial community.

 So why back-burner an apparently flourishing career to seek more education?